-Two reasons: It’s not “legal” on GAPS due to the guar gum most manufacturers add as a thickener.
-And all but one brand has BPA.
-Blech.
+- It’s not “legal” on the GAPS Diet due to the guar gum most manufacturers add as a thickener.

-Oh, and because it’s cheaper, too.
-Ignore my cost analysis in the video – you can use the shreds twice so the cost per cup is approximately one dollar, not two.
+- It’s cheaper.
+Ignore my cost analysis in the video – You can use the shreds TWICE so the cost per cup is approximately one dollar, not two.
 And you still have shredded coconut left over to bake with!

 - 2½ cups water